jkla972/screenshot2latex/README.md

 ## Tips

 On Ubuntu/Gnome: assing a keyboard shortcut to screenshot2latex go to `Settings/Keyboard/Custom Shortcuts` click on `+` and add `screenshot2latex` as command.

+You might have to restart the computer to make the credentials available to the shell (e.g. gnome).